aer0ss/aerofs/docs/conf_properties.md

     email.sender.public_username=

-If provided, the username to authenticate with the smtp server.
+If provided, the username to authenticate with the SMTP server.

 Default is blank, which indicates no authentication.

-    email.sender.public_password
+    email.sender.public_password=

-If provided, the password to use to authenticate with the smtp server.
+If provided, the password to use to authenticate with the STMP server.

     email.sender.timeout=10000